top of page

 The Monk

-Origins: Late one night St. Francis Borgia arrived unexpectedly at a Jesuit house, in a snowstorm.
+Origins Late one night St. Francis Borgia arrived unexpectedly at a Jesuit house, in a snowstorm.
 He knocked and knocked on the door, but all to no purpose because the community being asleep, no one heard him.
 When morning came all were embarrassed for the discomfort he had experienced by having had to spend the night in the open.
-The saint, however, said he had enjoyed the greatest consolation during those long hours of the night by imagining that he saw our Lord up in the
+The saint, however, said he had enjoyed the greatest consolation during those long hours of the night by imagining that he saw our Lord up in the s

 Ed Cepiel